jbpawlik/SwimNW/README.md

 11:40 - Working on switching to the Edit Marker screen.

 2:50 - Took about fifteen for a snack.
 I've been working on the same problem as this morning but in a different place.
 This time I can't even update it with an array.

+5:20 - Wasted almost all day trying to figure out how to edit the marker, and failed.
+Ended up adding a delete button (surprisingly easy) and styling the map (surprisingly hard).